Modeling of mouse experiments suggests that optimal anti-hormonal treatment for breast cancer is diet-dependent: Simulation results

 In Fig.~\ref{Fig_E1}, we show response to constant treatment by displaying the change in tumor size for different values of $p$.
 The solid line corresponds to the case where no treatment is applied, i.e., $p=1$ and tumor reaches to the carrying capacity as time passes.
 We mark in the figures the time point at which treatment is started with a dashed vertical line and we observe that treatment is started earlier for HFD than CD.
 We observe that anti-hormonal treatment results in eradication of tumor for the values $p=0.0125$ and 0.01 for both CD and HFD, whereas the case $p=0.025$ does not lead to tumor eradication for HFD.
 In case of a drug inhibiting estrogen production 99.9\%, i.e., $p=0.001$, drug resistance is observed.

 Next, we proceed with alternating treatment.
 We simulate two different schedules with long and short treatment phases in Fig~\ref{Fig_I1}.
 The solid curve refers to the tumor size without treatment.
 For CD, alternating treatment with shorter phases causes tumor volume to stay within a range.
 Instead for HFD, tumor size grows over time with respect to the baseline tumor volume.
 On the other hand, treatment with longer phases leads to tumor reduction for CD, while it stays within a range for HFD.
 In case of optimal treatment scheduling, we observe in Fig.~\ref{Fig_T1} that the tumors are eradicated for both CD and HFD (solid line for no treatment, dashed line for optimal treatment with $\omega_R= \omega_S = \omega_U = 1$).
 For comparison, optimal control functions $u(t)$ are shown in Fig.~\ref{Fig_U1} for different values of the weight constants.
 The case $\omega_R, \omega_S > \omega_U$ leads in both CD and HFD to maximum treatment for almost the entire studied period, whereas treatment could be stopped earlier if $\omega_R, \omega_S < \omega_U$.
 In other words, penalizing tumor cells more than treatment results in longer treatment.
 There is no big difference between control functions in terms of diet, except for a slightly larger duration of treatment for HFD.
 To observe the effect of treatment in more detail, we present in Fig.~\ref{Fig_S1_Ia} the dynamics of all variables in the case $\omega_R= \omega_S = \omega_U = 1$.
 In this example, optimal treatment maintains the estrogen level between $a_3$ and $a_2$, so sensitive cells die, but no resistance occurs.
 This happens in spite of an increasing fat volume.
 Therefore, optimal treatment results in successful elimination of tumor without causing drug resistance.

-\subsubsection{Scenario Ib: De novo resistance with $R_0=0.25$.}
+\subsubsection{Scenario Ib: De novo resistance with \texorpdfstring{$R_0=0.25$}.}

 Next we investigate the influence of a preexisting resistant sub-population on the success of constant, alternating and optimal anti-hormonal treatment schedules.
 In this case, endocrine resistance arise by clonal selection of cells that are endocrine independent for some reasons.
 In Fig.~\ref{Fig_E1b} we show response to constant treatment by displaying the change in tumor size for different values of $p$.
 We observe that constant treatment is unsuccessful to eliminate the tumor.